 In contrast the Certificate in Terrorism Studies is a highly structured and largely self contained introductory course, which whilst it does address complex conceptual issues, does not require the level of analysis and understanding, nor the degree of independent work, expected in a post graduate programme.
 More details of this programme are available here

-Although CSTPV does not offer either an M.Phil or PhD it may be possible for you to apply to undertake a research degree with a supervisor from CSTPV.
-Full information is available here.
+Although CSTPV does not offer a PhD it may be possible for you to apply to undertake a research degree with a supervisor from CSTPV.